USS Healy: 1951-1958

 Healy remained in reserve until recommissioning at Charleston 3 August 1951.
 After shakedown training at Guantanamo Bay, Cuba, the ship took part in training exercises including anti-submarine, air defense, and screening drills until 29 June 1953.
 During this time she visited various Caribbean ports and convoyed shipping to and from the Panama Canal.

 Healy put to sea on 29 June 1953 on a world cruise, stopping at San Diego and Pearl Harbor on the way to the Far East.
 The destroyer participated in operations with the 7th Fleet patrolling off Communist China, and conducted coastal patrol off Korea from 3 August to 3 December 1953.
 Rejoining her division, she then resumed her world cruise, visiting Hong Kong, Ceylon, Egypt, Italy, and other countries before returning to Norfolk on 6 February 1954.
 The ship spent the remainder of 1954 on a midshipman training cruise to northern Europe and on local exercises off Virginia.

 The destroyer joined the 6th Fleet in 1955, sailing on 5 November for the Mediterranean.
 She remained with the fleet protecting allied interests in that area until 26 February 1956, when she returned to Norfolk.
 After another cruise training midshipmen, which took her to northern Europe again, the ship returned to Annapolis on 31 July 1956.
 Healy then participated in local operations, spent a month as training ship for Naval Mine Warfare School, Yorktown, Va., and arrived Norfolk on 19 March 1957.
 Moving to Philadelphia, the ship decommissioned on 11 March 1958.

 Healy was stricken from the Naval Vessel Register on 1 December 1974.
 She was sold on 12 April 1976 and broken up for scrap.

 Awards

 Healy received eight battle stars for World War II service.

 In popular culture

-The Healy appeared in the movie "Away All Boats", accurately depicting the Fletcher destroyer class's anit-aircraft role in the Pacific Theater.
+The Healy appeared in the movie "Away All Boats", accurately depicting the Fletcher destroyer class's anti-aircraft role in the Pacific Theater.